Patients and Visitors

 We are committed to processing, protecting, and respecting all personal data about you under national and EU data protection legislation.
 To lawfully process your personal data, we are required to obtain and record explicit consent from you.

 In keeping with the General Data Protection Regulation (GDPR), we have a Data Protection Officer at UPMC Kildare.
 All requests for patients’ medical records should now be forwarded to our DPO as follows:

-Post: Susan Rafferty, DPO, UPMC Kildare Hospital, Clane, Co.
-Kildare.
+Post: Katie Kelly, DPO, UPMC Kildare Hospital, Clane, Kildare.

 All requests must include patient’s name, address, date of birth and a form of photo id (passport/driving licence) and must be signed by the patient/parent/guardian.
 Photographic identification must also be provided when collecting same.

 A friendly and comfortable atmosphere is considered an important part of patient treatment at UPMC Kildare Hospital, so visiting is encouraged.
 There are no specific visiting hours.
 However, all visitors are expected to leave by 10 p.m., with the exception of a parent who is staying with a child overnight.
 If you plan on visiting a patient at UPMC Kildare, we ask that you follow certain guidelines:

 Please refrain from bringing flowers into the hospital as they do not comply with Infection Control and Health Safety policies.

 The hospital has a designated smoking area which is signposted to the front of the building.
 We plan to be a smoke free campus by 2022.
 For fire safety reasons, the use of e-cigarettes is prohibited.

 Colds and flu